 You will be eligible for the concessions where the CGT event happens within two years of the individual's death.
 Some of the conditions within each concession are modified in these cases.
 We may extend this two-year period.

-For more information, see the Advanced guide to capital gains tax concessions for small business 2012-13.
+• Advanced guide to capital gains tax concessions for small business 2013-14.

 CGT concessions you can claim

 Work out what capital gains tax concessions you can claim.